 - Security for cyber-physical systems: The same connectedness that gives life to IIoT networks also puts them at risk.
 While most companies have tight security and access protocols around their central systems and databases, their IoT devices are sometimes relatively unprotected.
 Essentially, they can act as basement windows, giving full access to a system that is otherwise fairly secure via its conventional entry points.
 Fortunately, security protocols and technologies are largely keeping up with IIoT advancements.
 What often lags behind, however, are cross-business security protocols that are clearly communicated and reinforced to every employee and operator.
 If they aren’t already, security strategies must become a top priority for any modern business.

 Top six benefits of IIoT and cyber-physical systems

 As part of an overall process of digital transformation, an IIoT network provides a powerful tool for building greater resilience and competitiveness.

-- Improved business agility: When IIoT devices share data in real-time, they contribute to an intelligence network that continually gathers, analyzes, and learns from data.
+- Improved business agility: When IIoT devices share data in real-time, they contribute to an intelligence network that continually gathers, analyses, and learns from data.
 This allows businesses to respond to opportunity – and risk – with speed and decisiveness.
-And those same devices not only send data but can also receive instructions based on data analysis to adapt and optimize their automated workflows.
+And those same devices not only send data but can also receive instructions based on data analysis to adapt and optimise their automated workflows.